TehShrike/sheetsy/readme.md

 Use Google Sheets as a data source for your webapps.
+No need to use the mail Google API or OAuth.

 1. Create a spreadsheet
 2. Create a webapp that points at that spreadsheet